Pervagor spilosoma

 Pervagor spilosoma, the fantail filefish, is a species of filefish in the family Monacanthidae.
 It is found in coral reef areas of the Eastern Pacific, including the Hawaiian Islands and Johnston Island.
 The Hawaiian name, ōʻīli, means to "sprout" or "come up."
 The reason of this refers to their dorsal spine that raises up.

 Description

 The fantail filefish has a tan body with black spots, yellow dorsal fins, and an orange tail.
 This species has a flat body, an asymmetrical head and dark lines with many spots on the body.
 In addition, the mouth area is white.
 Their tail or caudal fin is red or orange and their soft dorsal and anal fins are yellowish.
 Fantail filefish weigh 14.3-18.7 g, while their brain weighs 113-116 mg.

 Population

-In 1985 to 1988, larger numbers of Pervagor spilosoma have been observed than usual.
-In big numbers, Pervagor spilosoma, usually stay within shallow habitatsi.
+Between 1985 to 1988, larger numbers of Pervagor spilosoma were observed than usual.
+In big numbers, Pervagor spilosoma, usually stay within shallow habitats.